danielbodnar/awesome-stars/BY-LANG.md

 - [ollama-ui/ollama-ui](https://github.com/ollama-ui/ollama-ui) - Simple HTML UI for Ollama
 - [UniversalDataTool/universal-data-tool](https://github.com/UniversalDataTool/universal-data-tool) - Collaborate & label any type of data, images, text, or documents, in an easy web interface or desktop app.
 - [himynameisdave/git-labelmaker](https://github.com/himynameisdave/git-labelmaker) - :flags: Manage your GitHub labels from the command line!
-- [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - Open-source ChatGPT equivalent experience for both open and close source LLMs, embedders, and vector databases.
-Supports unlimited documents, threads, and concurrent users and management all in a very
+- [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - Open-source ChatGPT experience for both open and closed source LLMs, embedders, and vector databases.
+Unlimited documents, messages, and concurrent users with permission management in one app.
 - [extractus/article-extractor](https://github.com/extractus/article-extractor) - To extract main article from given URL with Node.js
 - [mozilla/readability](https://github.com/mozilla/readability) - A standalone version of the readability lib
 - [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.
 - [thesephist/libsearch](https://github.com/thesephist/libsearch) - Simple, index-free full-text search for JavaScript
 - [olivernn/lunr.js](https://github.com/olivernn/lunr.js) - A bit like Solr, but much smaller and not as bright
-- [BrowserBox/BrowserBox](https://github.com/BrowserBox/BrowserBox) - 🌀 BrowserBox is Web application virtualization via zero trust remote browser isolation and secure document gateway technology.
-Embed secure & unrestricted webviews on any device in a regular webpage.
+- [BrowserBox/BrowserBox](https://github.com/BrowserBox/BrowserBox) - 🌀 BrowserBox is secure reverse proxy that empowers web app virtualization via zero trust remote browsing and a secure document gateway.
+Embeddable, secure, unrestricted, multiplayer iframes on any dev
 - [decentralized-identity/presentation-exchange](https://github.com/decentralized-identity/presentation-exchange) - Specification that codifies an inter-related pair of data formats for defining proof presentations (Presentation Definition) and subsequent proof submissions (Presentation Submission)
 - [cadeyrn/bookmarks-organizer](https://github.com/cadeyrn/bookmarks-organizer) - With the Bookmarks Organizer it's easy to put order in your bookmarks.
 The Bookmarks Organizer finds no longer working bookmarks, redirects, duplicates and more!
 - [Fannon/search-bookmarks-history-and-tabs](https://github.com/Fannon/search-bookmarks-history-and-tabs) - Browser extension to search and navigate browser tabs, local bookmarks and history.